Pregnancy Skincare 101: A Step-by-Step Guide

 Acne Treatment While Pregnant

 Treating acne during pregnancy requires extra care.
-Gentle salicylic acid (in low concentrations) is generally considered safe, but it's worth checking with your doctor first.
+Many healthcare providers recommend low concentrations of salicylic acid, but it's worth checking with your doctor first.
 Look for products with azelaic acid, which helps with both acne and pigmentation.
 Clay masks can also help absorb excess oil without harsh chemicals.

 Managing Hyperpigmentation